Mentors

 “You’re killing the mood here.”
 Louie looked around the park.
 “Let’s go.”

-Jay never forgot that boy and his humiliation, but on the morning in the park, as he was dragged from his bench and led through the crowd, past all the whispers and snickers and pointing fingers and the parents pulling their children back against them protectively, this schoolboy was returning to the classroom.
+Jay never forgot that boy and his humiliation, but on the morning in the park, as he was dragged from his bench and led through the crowd, past all the whispers and snickers and pointing fingers and the parents pulling their children back against them protectively, this schoolboy returned to that classroom.

 Sometimes from Baltimore